The Second Chance Club

 “No problem,” she said with a smile, as she extended her hand to him, “My name’s Trish.”

 “I’m Jeremy…People call me Jer.”

 I found myself stumbling over my words…saying my name, wow.
 It was never so hard to remember before…she was really cute.
 I don’t know what it was, maybe it was because she was the first person I had seen smiling so genuinely in months.
-Maybe it was her blue eyes looking back at me, or her soft little cheeks hiding under her bangs.
+Maybe it was her blue eyes looking back at me, or her soft little cheeks.
 Maybe that whole thing she did for Jeremy made me believe she might have been the most bad-ass chick I had ever laid my eyes on.
 Definitely not like the girls I was used to in Streetsville.